Panel Report: "Alternative cultural spaces under crisis: resilience, renewal, challenges"

 The Black Arts Centre - https://www.instagram.com/theblackartscentre/

-IAIN DACE - Formerly a troubadour and Englishman Iain is now Swedish and the chair of NGBG, a voluntary organisation that arranges events and campaigns for the right of grassroots cultural actors to access public spaces.
+IAIN DACE, formerly a troubadour and Englishman, is now Swedish and the chair of NGBG, a voluntary organisation that arranges events and campaigns for the right of grassroots cultural actors to access public spaces.
 The organisation is fully transparent, radically inclusive, hyperlocal, directly democratic, and focussed on organic and sustainable growth.
 Its biggest successes so far are the yearly NGBG Gatufest and the campaign to designate the neighbourhood as a Kulturljudzon where industry and culture can make noise without complaints from residents.
 Coming Events include an Artbike Parade, NGBG Gatufest (a one day non-profit festival which started in 2016 and in 2023 brought 50 000 people to the neighbourhood featuring hyperlocal artists and creative), and co-working and skill sharing events (artbike construction, improvising spontaneous concerts and dialogues, a female handicrafts workshop).
 Current research projects include “Listen” with Malmö, Genk and Voralberg - Driving Urban Transitions - using radio station, maps and games as a method for including unheard voices in the development of the neighbourhood, and Alterplaces, with Paris, Berlin, Kyiv, Zagreb, Toronto, exploring the sustainability and resilience of independent culture houses.

 http://www.kulturljudzon.se/